hpcc-systems/DataPatterns/README.md

         STRING      value;      // Value from profile results END;

-Any child datasets from the profile results (modes, cardinality breakdowns, text patterns, and correlations) are not copied to the normalized format.
+Some profile results are represented with embedded child datasets (modes, cardinality breakdowns, text patterns, and correlations).
+When normalizing, portions of these child datasets are converted to string values delimited by the '&#124;' character.
+If records within the child dataset contain additional information, such as a record count, the additional information is delimited with a ':' character.

 Sample code: